-Yes, we start this list with the symbol formerly — or also — known as And.
+Yes, we start this list with the symbol known as And.
 It relates primarily to screenwriting credits here.
 All too often when you see the screenwriting credits for a movie — especially with big studio movies — you’ll see credited screenwriters joined by & or And.
 What’s the difference?

 Above the Line

-In contract talks (or while reading the trades), you’ll often hear or read figures like One Hundred Thousands against Two Hundred Thousand.
-This means that the initial contract will offer the first figure up front and during the process of writing the script (broken down in payments per draft), and then if the script is eventually produced, the second figure comes into play, depending on the contract stipulations.
+In contract talks (or while reading the trades), you’ll often hear or read figures like One Hundred Thousand against Two Hundred Thousand.
+This means that the initial contract will offer the first figure upfront and during the process of writing the script (broken down in payments per draft).
+Then if the script is eventually produced, the second figure comes into play, depending on the contract stipulations.

 An attachment means that there is a major star or director attached to the project.
 These types of scripts have the best chance to get greenlit.

 This is a term that many screenwriters will recognize immediately.
 They’ll likely go directly to a reference of the late Blake Snyder’s famous (infamous to some) beat sheet from his screenwriting book Save the Cat!, which alleges that nearly every successful film consists of a particular number of strategically placed story and character beats.

 However, the term is broadly used in the film industry as a breakdown of any script’s major story/plot points in bullet point (or number) form.
 Beat sheets are often made after a draft of the script has been written, to break down those elements and possibly use them as a map for rewrites.
 You may be asked to write beat sheets as you, development executives, and representation work on the various rewrites.